graphicsilvr/octo-superpy/README.md

 - `buy`: Add a new product to the inventory.
 - `sell`: Execute a sale of a product from the inventory.
 - `report`: Generate reports detailing the current inventory status.
+- `export`: Export your reports into JSON or XML formats for further analysis or record-keeping.
+For example, use `export --type json --file path/to/report.json` to export a report in JSON format.
+- `visualize`: Display visualizations of your inventory data to get a quick graphical overview of sales trends over time.
+This feature helps in understanding the data at a glance and making informed decisions.

+These features enhance SuperPy’s functionality, making it a comprehensive tool for inventory management with the added benefits of data export and visualization for a more insightful user experience.

 ## Options